Zika Virus Benefits and Policies

 Zika virus is transmitted to humans primarily from being bitten by a mosquito carrying the virus or from having unprotected sex with someone who carries the virus.
 According to the CDC, approximately one in five people infected with Zika virus becomes symptomatic.
 Transmission of Zika from a pregnant woman to the fetus has been documented, but uncertainties remain about Zika virus in pregnancy.

-Prestige Health Choice will cover insect repellents as detailed below.
-A prescription from the member’s health care provider is not required.
+Prestige Health Choice covers several over-the-counter (OTC) insect repellent products.
+A prescription from the member's health care provider is not required.

 - Members of any age who traveled to or resided in an affected area within the previous two weeks and who present with two or more of the following symptoms consistent with Zika virus disease: fever, rash, conjunctivitis, or arthralgia.